calculusphile/calculusphile.github.io/projects.md

 title: Projects
 ---

-# Projects
+# 🛠️ Projects

-Here are some of my projects:
+Here are some of my latest projects and explorations:

 <div class="projects-list">
 {% for project in site.projects %}